aspose-total/Aspose.Total-Products/total/en/cpp/conversion/oft-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export OFT to PS" h2="Transform OFT to PS within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to PS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+As a C++ developer, you may need to add email conversion features inside your applications.
+One of the most common conversions is to convert OFT file format to HTML.
+This conversion is necessary to make the email content readable and accessible to the user.

+<h2>How Aspose.Total Helps for OFT to PS Conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that can help you with the conversion of OFT to HTML and HTML to PS.
+Aspose.Email for C++ API can be used to convert OFT file format to HTML.
+After that, Aspose.Words for C++ API can be used to export HTML to PS.
+Both APIs come under Aspose.Total for C++ package.
+This package provides a wide range of features and functionalities that can help you with the conversion of OFT to PS.
+It also provides a comprehensive set of tools and libraries that can help you with the development of your applications.
+Moreover, Aspose.Total for C++ is easy to use and provides a user-friendly interface.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}